Renée Jones-Bos: Career

 Before joining the Dutch Ministry of Foreign Affairs, Jones-Bos worked as a translator/interpreter.
 She speaks French, German, Italian and Russian.

 Jones-Bos has extensive experience in diplomacy and has steadily risen through the ranks of the Ministry of Foreign Affairs.
 From 1987 to 1990, she was First Secretary to the Embassy of the Netherlands in Washington.
 Prior to her appointment to Washington, Jones-Bos served as Director-General for Regional Policy and Consular Affairs, and as Ambassador-at-Large for Human Rights.

 Jones-Bos also served as the Head of the Security Council Task Force of the Ministry of Foreign Affairs.
 Previous duties within the Ministry also included: Deputy Chief of Mission to the Royal Netherlands Embassy in Prague, Czech Republic; Head of Recruitment & Training; and postings in Dhaka, Bangladesh; Paramaribo, Suriname; and Moscow, USSR.

 Jones-Bos has held several board positions throughout her career with many institutions including: the Supervisory Board of the Leiden University Medical Center; the Netherlands Society for International Affairs (NGIZ); the Advisory Board of the University of Tilburg; and the Selection Board of the Ministry of Foreign Affairs.

 Jones-Bos served as the 44th Netherlands Ambassador to the United States from 2007 to 2012.
 She was the first female ambassador from the Netherlands to the United States.
 She presented her credentials to President George W. Bush on 18 September 2008.
 At the time, she said about her work:

+"For more than 400 years, the Netherlands and the United States have been joined by the values of freedom, justice and an entrepreneurial spirit.
+A vibrant economic force, the Netherlands is also the third largest investor in America and a reliable trade and investment partner to the U.S. Together with my team at the Embassy and the Dutch Consulates General and Honorary Consuls in the U.S., we promote strong bilateral relations between the United States and the Netherlands in the areas of security and international law; food and nutrition; energy and climate; and water management."